jlivet123/hero-mind-manual/heromind_manual.md

 ### Foundation: Purpose, Values & Limiting Beliefs

+Your life is a reflection of your innermost thoughts and feelings.
 Before you can design your ideal life, you need clarity on who you are and what's been holding you back.
-This module builds your transformation foundation: purpose, values, and the limiting beliefs you'll transform into fuel.

-**Build the Core Elements for Your Intentional Life**

-Your life is a reflection of your innermost thoughts and feelings.
-The journey to becoming your future self begins here.
-This is your foundation for living a life of purpose, joy, and deliberate creation.

 The Foundation module integrates three essential elements that shape your identity and direction:

 **1. Life Purpose - Your North Star**
 Your Life Purpose guides all decisions, Quest selection, and daily practices.
 Without this foundation, goals may lack clear direction and growth can feel scattered.
 HeroMind's AI-powered purpose discovery process helps you articulate why you're here and what you're meant to contribute through targeted questions about your gifts, values, and desired impact.
 The system generates sample purpose statements that resonate with who you truly are, which you can refine until they feel authentic.